act-now-coalition/can-scrapers/services/prefect/README.md

 - Copied `~/.ssh/id_ed25519.pub` to a deploy key on the repo [here](https://github.com/covid-projections/can-scrapers/settings/keys/new)
 - Cloned the repo: `git clone git@github.com:covid-projections/can-scrapers.git`
 - Cd into the repo: `cd can-scrapers`
-- Edited the file `services/prefect/prefect-agent.service` and add a line `Environment="COVID_DB_CONN_URI=postgresql://pguser:PASSWORD@35.245.78.43:5432/covid"` where `PASSWORD` is replaced by the actual password for the postgres db
-- Ran the setup script: `bash services/prefect/setup_gcp_instance.sh`
+- Ran the setup script: `bash services/prefect/setup_gcp_instance.sh` (it might be necessary to instead run the commands in this script one by one)
 - Reboot the instance (will log you out -- wait a minute and ssh in again): `sudo reboot`

 **Launch steps**:

+Generate an API key for Prefect Cloud at `https://app.prefect.cloud/my/profile`.
+We'll use this to login to Prefect cloud in the CLI.

 ```shell
 mount ~/scraper-outputs